mozilla-extensions/firefox-translations/extension/docs/DEV.md

 Repeat this process any time there has been an update in the bergamot-translator submodule.

-Note that changing the files in the `../bergamot-translator/models/` folder doesn't automatically invalidate the build, so better remove `../bergamot-translator/build-wasm-docker/` in those cases in order to trigger a full rebuild.
+Note that changing the files to be included in the build doesn't automatically lead to repackaged files on next build unless `../bergamot-translator/build-wasm-docker/wasm/` is removed first.

 ## Creating extension builds for distribution